epavanello/fixodev/docs/Technical Implementation Document.md

 **Technology**: Dockerode with Docker socket

-- Pre-built images for Node.js 18/20
+- Pre-built images for Bun runtime
 - Isolated execution environment for each job
 - Resource limits and security constraints